December 14, 2025 (7mo ago) — last updated July 9, 2026 (8d ago)

 TypeScript example: from anti-pattern to DIP

-Below is a step-by-step refactor showing the common anti-pattern and how to apply DIP using dependency injection.
+Below is a step-by-step refactor showing a common anti-pattern and how to apply DIP using dependency injection.

 Anti-pattern: direct instantiation